Trade Stock Indices

 The trader would set their stop 83 pips away

-This also means the less the lots a trader opens, the more the pips a trader has when it comes to setting the stops.
-If a trader opens 1 lot then he can set the stop up to 833 pips and still be within the 2 % percent risk rule, while if the trader opens 10 lots then they will have to set the stops at only 83 points away so as to be within the 2 % risk management rule.
+This also means the less the lots a trader opens, more the pips a trader has when it comes to setting the stops.
+If a trader opens 1 lot then he can set the stop up to 833 pips and still be within the 2 % percent risk rule, while if the trader opens 10 lots then they will have to set the stops at only 83 points away so that to be within the 2 % risk management rule.

 Broker